simupy/simupy/README.rst

     from simupy.systems import LTISystem
     ctrl = LTISystem(matrix([[-1.73992128, -0.99212953,  2.98819041]]))

-(the gains in the example come from the infinite horizon LQR based on the system linearized about the origin.)
+The gains in the example come from the infinite horizon LQR based on the system linearized about the origin.
 A block diagram of the feedback control can be constructed

 .. code-block :: python